How you move through - and eventually beyond a divorce is your choice.

 If you and your spouse live in New Jersey, Illinois, Pennsylvania, New York, California, Washington State, or Michigan, learn more about the benefits of working with us.

-Then, when you are ready to start the divorce process, take the next step and book an initial meeting for you and your spouse!
+Then, when you are ready to start your divorce, take the next step and book an initial meeting for you and your spouse!

 Joe Dillon, MBA is a professional divorce mediator and founder of Equitable Mediation Services.
 Joe is passionate about helping couples avoid the destruction of attorney-driven litigation and specializes in helping couples resolve the issues required for divorce -peacefully, fairly and cost-effectively.
 When he’s not mediating, you can find him exercising, cooking, and watching Cubs baseball.